Treatment for Haemorrhoids (Piles)

 On the other hand, internal haemorrhoids develop in the upper two-thirds of the anal canal.
 They tend to be associated with symptoms like bleeding from the rectum and prolapsing (piles that fall through the anal opening), which can cause pain and discomfort.

-A DRE is an internal examination where your doctor will use gloves and a lubricant to feel for any abnormalities in your bottom.
-A proctoscopy is another type of internal examination that involves using a proctoscope (a hollow tube with a light at the end of it) to examine your rectum and anus.
+If required, they may also perform what’s known as a proctoscopy to confirm your diagnosis.
+This is another type of internal examination that involves using a proctoscope (a hollow tube with a light at the end of it) to examine your rectum and anus.

 Some people with haemorrhoids are reluctant to see their doctor, but there’s no need to be